ombori/grid-docs/grid-checkout/api.md

-# Grid Checkout API Reference
+# Grid Checkout API Reference (preview)

-This is the API reference for Grid Checkout integration.
+This is the API reference for Grid Checkout API.

-- URL:
-  - Please change the values for `<tenant-id>`and `<transaction-id>`
-  - Please change the value of `<data-residency>` with either `eu`, `us`, or `uae`.

-## URL's overview
+## Base API URL overview

-The `{base-url}` of the Grid Checkout API depends on the data residency you're working with.
-Make sure you use the correct URL for the data residency you're working with.
+The `{baseUrl}` for the Grid Checkout API is determined by the data residency of your tenant.

 | Region | URL                                                  |
 | ------ | ---------------------------------------------------- |